HamzaAhmad97/reading-notes/README.md

 # Reading Notes

+## What is this all about?

+In this repository, I reflect on the things I read about and learn everyday, things that are directly related to web development and software engineering.
+This repository contains a number of files discussing various topics on languages I am learning/ learned about like JAvaScript, HTML, CSS and Python, in addition to frameworks and tools I have been using.
+In this page specifically, you can see a number of tables, where each table lists a number of links to the files in this directory.

 ## Introduction about myself

 I am Hamza Ahmad, I am 23 years old, I studied mechanical engineering at JUST, graduated in 2020.
 I have some knowledge on Java and Python, and I am currently on my way to become a full stack engineer.
 I am interested in AI, ML and web development, I also have a bit of experience in robotic manipulation and modeling.